Shimla railway station: History

 Originally, the walls of the station building were made of wood with a sloping galvanised iron roof, but due to the growth in traffic it was rebuilt and extended in 1921 with a new double storey brick masonry (plastered in lime mortar) building housing the offices of the station master, staff and control, accident relief arrangements, waiting rooms, telegraph office and shelters.
 After the roof over the platform collapsed in 1944 due to a heavy snowfall a new roof over the station building and platform was built.

 In 1986–87 the station was redeveloped with end-to-end platform shelters, while the platform was resurfaced and various services refurbished or rebuilt such as the tourist information office, railway telephone exchange, platform ticketing office, reservation office while 10 new retiring rooms (each having large windows providing a valley view) were installed and a waiting hall provided on the ground floor.

 Originating Trains

+The nearest broad gauge railway station to Shimla is Kalka.
+It is the Kalka to Shimla train route to reach Shimla which is one of World's most iconic train routes.